MotibRah/EventManagerReact/README.md

 ## Overview

 The **Event Planner Application** is a web-based platform designed to allow users to create, manage, and join events.
-It incorporates essential features such as authentication, authorization, and event status management.
+It incorporates essential features such as authentication, authorisation, and event status management.
 Users can create their accounts, log in, and join events, while event creators can manage their events and view users who have joined.
 The application features a clean and modern design using **Tailwind CSS** for styling, **React** with **Inertia.js** for a dynamic, single-page application experience, and **Laravel** as the backend framework.

 In this project, we've focused on user-friendliness, ensuring that both event creators and participants can seamlessly interact with the platform.
 The application also integrates code quality and testing tools like **Pest** for testing and **PHPStan** for static code analysis, ensuring that the application remains robust and maintainable.

 ## Features

 ### 1. **User Authentication and Authorization**
-   The system is built around a secure authentication and authorization model.
+   The system is built around a secure authentication and authorisation model.
 Here's how it works:
    - **Sign Up and Login**: New users can sign up for an account using a simple registration form.
 Once registered, users can log in using their credentials.
    - **Event Joining**: To join an event, users must first log in.
 Once authenticated, they can participate in any available event by clicking on the "Join" button for that event.